Harvard Business Review (HBR) Course packs

 Instructors provide students with a coursepack URL in a syllabus and/or eLearning.
 A coursepack URL expires at the end of every term - it can be refreshed, producing a new URL.
 Students must purchase all items you select as Required reading.
 If you flag items as Optional, students have purchase options.

-At GGU, HBR coursepacks are set up and administered by Ageno School of Business, not the Business Library.
+At GGU, HBR coursepacks are set up and administered by the Graduate and Undergraduate schools, not the Business Library.

 Can't find the URL?
 Ask your instructor.

 First time?
 Click the URL and Register.
 Create your own username and password.